A Proven Full Service Law Firm Since 1971

 Could a loved one’s wrongful death be due to a drunken driver?

-On Behalf of | Nov 16, 2017 | Wrongful Death
+by | Nov 16, 2017 | Wrongful Death

 When we drive around in our vehicles everyday without incident, we start to become desensitized to the possible dangers on the roads.
 This doesn’t mean that we don’t drive carefully and with awareness.
 Rather, people think a terrible car accident injury or death couldn’t happen to them or a loved one.
 Incidents like the sudden death of a person involved in an accident with an alleged drunk driver can put everything into perspective.